Baidicoot/easy-sae-training/README.md

 # Easy SAE Training
 Easy Sparse Linear Autoencoder (https://arxiv.org/abs/2309.08600) training, with data generated from TransformerLens models.
+This code represents a simplification of the codebase actually used in the paper, and is designed significantly better and is much more readable.
+The legacy code is available in the `main` branch.

 ## Usage